 Parameter Prerequisite Description User interface Mass flow - Displays the mass flow that is currently measured.
-Signed floating-point number Dependency The unit is taken from the Mass flow unit parameter ($\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Volume flow - Displays the volume flow currently calculated.
+Signed floating-point number Dependency The unit is taken from the Mass flow unit parameter (→ 🖺 111).
+Volume flow Displays the volume flow currently calculated.
 Signed floating-point number Dependency The unit is taken from the Volume flow unit parameter ($\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Corrected volume flow - Displays the corrected volume flow that is currently calculated.
-Signed floating-point number Dependency The unit is taken from the Corrected volume flow unit parameter $(\rightarrow \stackrel{\triangle}{=} 109)$.
-Density Shows the density currently measured.
-Signed floating-point Dependency The unit is taken from the Density unit parameter $(\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \)$. number
+Signed floating-point number Dependency The unit is taken from the Corrected volume flow unit parameter (→ 🖺 111).
+Density - Shows the density currently measured.
+Dependency The unit is taken from the Density unit parameter $(\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \)$ Signed floating-point number

 Parameter Prerequisite Description User interface Reference density - Displays the reference density that is currently calculated.
-Signed floating-point number Dependency The unit is taken from the Reference density unit parameter (→ 🖺 109).
+Signed floating-point number Dependency The unit is taken from the Reference density unit parameter (→ 🖺 111).
 Temperature - Shows the medium temperature currently measured.
-Signed floating-point number Dependency The unit is taken from the Temperature unit parameter (→ 110).
+Signed floating-point number Dependency The unit is taken from the Temperature unit parameter (→ 112).
 Pressure value - Displays either a fixed or external pressure value.
-Signed floating-point number Dependency The unit is taken from the Pressure unit parameter ($\rightarrow \triangleq 110$).
+Signed floating-point number Dependency The unit is taken from the Pressure unit parameter (→ 🖺 112).
 Concentration For the following order code: Order code for "Application package", Displays the concentration that is currently calculated.
 Signed floating-point number option ED "Concentration" The software options currently enabled are displayed in the Software option overview parameter.
 Dependency The unit is taken from the Concentration unit parameter.
 Target mass flow With the following conditions: Order code for "Application package", option ED "Concentration" Displays the mass flow that is currently measured for the target medium.
-Dependency Signed floating-point number The software options currently enabled are displayed in the Software option overview parameter.
-The unit is taken from the Mass flow unit parameter ($\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Carrier mass flow With the following conditions: Order code for "Application package", Displays the mass flow that is currently measured for the carrier medium.
+Signed floating-point number The software options currently enabled are displayed in the Software option overview parameter.
+Dependency The unit is taken from the Mass flow unit parameter ($\Rightarrow $ Carrier mass flow With the following conditions: Order code for "Application package", Displays the mass flow that is currently measured for the carrier medium.
 Signed floating-point number option ED "Concentration" Dependency The software options currently enabled are displayed in the Software option overview parameter.
-The unit is taken from the Mass flow unit parameter ($\rightarrow \triangleq 109$).
+The unit is taken from the Mass flow unit parameter ($\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$